Advertisement

 To prepare, you could write a script and practice by recording yourself on your phone and listening to it back.

-What to do if your request for a pay rise is denied
+What to do if your request is denied

-If the answer is no, your number one reaction should be to ask for a detailed justification for the decision, and ask what would make it a yes in future, says Lubanzu.
+If the answer is no, your first reaction should be to ask for a detailed justification for the decision, and ask what would make it a yes in future, says Lubanzu.

-Stay positive, thank them for their consideration, and put in place steps you can take to go back in a few months time with an even stronger case.
+Stay positive, thank them for their consideration, and put steps in place that you can take so that you can go back in a few months time with an even stronger case.

-It is important to remember, too, that other company benefits can offer value to your working life beyond income.
+It is also important to remember that other company benefits can offer value to your working life beyond income.
 Lubanzu recommends thinking about what other benefits the company could offer you that they might be more willing to concede on.

 “It’s really important to understand that money is never really the main driver for individuals to stay in an organisation, there are so many other benefits they need to look at,” she says.